boldbi/bold-bi-docs/docs/working-with-dashboards/dashboards-templates.md

 ![Twilio Dashboard](/static/assets/working-with-dashboards/images/twilio-dashboard.png)

-<a href="https://www.boldbi.com/blog/twilio-dashboard-example-with-bold-bi" target="_blank">This</a>
+This <a href="https://www.boldbi.com/blog/twilio-dashboard-example-with-bold-bi" target="_blank">blog</a>
  article helps you build a support tracker dashboard with Twilio data using Bold BI Dashboards.

 ## YouTube Dashboard

 ![YouTube Dashboard](/static/assets/working-with-dashboards/images/youtube-dashboard.png)

-Look at <a href="https://www.boldbi.com/blog/create-custom-youtube-dashboards-with-bold-bi" target="_blank">this</a>
+Look at this<a href="https://www.boldbi.com/blog/create-custom-youtube-dashboards-with-bold-bi" target="_blank">blog</a>
  blog post to learn how to build a simple analytics dashboard to show the key metrics of your YouTube channel all in one place using Bold BI.

 ## Zendesk Dashboard

 ![Zendesk Dashboard](/static/assets/working-with-dashboards/images/zendesk-dashboard.png)

-Check out <a href="https://www.boldbi.com/blog/zendesk-dashboard-example-for-monitoring-customer-service-performance-with-bold-bi" target="_blank">this</a> article to learn how to build a support team performance monitoring dashboard with Zendesk data using Bold BI.
+Check out this<a href="https://www.boldbi.com/blog/zendesk-dashboard-example-for-monitoring-customer-service-performance-with-bold-bi" target="_blank">blog</a> article to learn how to build a support team performance monitoring dashboard with Zendesk data using Bold BI.

 ## Related links
  <a href="https://www.boldbi.com/blog/introduction-to-bold-bi-creating-dashboards-with-pre-defined-templates-webinar-qa" target="_blank">Blog Post</a>